25 Lunch Box Hacks to Simplify Your Mornings

 - You can also keep soup, pasta, or dinner leftovers warm when packed in a good thermos!

 - If you have a small water bottle that is difficult to put ice cubes into: Fill 1/4 of the water bottle with water, then lay the bottle on its side and freeze it.
 Then you already have ice in the bottle and ready to keep the drink cold.
-(Or you can purchase ice cube trays that produce smaller or narrower ice cubes!)
+(Or you can purchase ice stick trays that produce smaller or narrower ice cubes!)

 - Use cookie cutters to make sandwiches in fun shapes.
 It only takes a few seconds and it may even improve the chances of your child actually eating all of the sandwich.
 Small cookie cutters will also work well for fruits and cheeses!
 Perfect for the holidays, special occasions, or just to brighten the day.
 (You can also buy sandwich cutters made especially for sandwiches.)